Conversation Based Chunking™ Explained

 The Big Review

 If you’ve done a good job during these twelve weeks, you’ll have made some pretty incredible progress.
-Like Brian, a student of mine who implemented the Effortless Conversations Method for ninety days, who learned one thousand chunks and made amazing progress.
+Like Brian, a student of mine who used Conversation Based Chunking™ for ninety days, who learned one thousand chunks and made amazing progress.

 During The Big Review, you might notice that, besides improved language skills, some other amazing things might have happened in your life.
 So, in The Big Review, look back on what you’ve accomplished, and check whether the following things have happened.